Understanding Texas DWI/DUI Laws

 Even a first-time offense can have a dramatic effect on your life, costing you your license, your freedom and potentially your job.
 Drunk driving convictions cannot be expunged or sealed either, which can create even more problems later on.

-At Prater & Ridley Attorneys At Law in Temple, Texas, we have extensive experience handling a wide range of criminal offenses, including DWI/DUI.
+At Prater, Ridley & Llamas - Attorneys at Law in Temple, Texas, we have extensive experience handling a wide range of criminal offenses, including DWI/DUI.
 For 16 years, attorney Patrick J. Ridley served as County Attorney for Bell County.
 He fully understands what’s at stake in a DWI/DUI case and how to defend the rights of his clients to their fullest extent.

 Get Our Help Now